crowdin/vscode-crowdin/README.md

 * `tms.stringsCompletion`: enable/disable autocompletion of strings keys

 * `tms.stringsCompletionFileExtensions`: Comma-separated list of file extensions for which autocomplete should be active.
-By default, strings autocomplete will be active in all files.
+By default, strings autocomplete will be active in all files

+* `tms.useGitBranch`: enable/disable use of Git branch as Crowdin branch.

 ## Known Issues